Lazar996F/EcomerceShop/README.md

 # EcomerceShop
-This simple project was used for hard learning html and bootstrap
+This simple project is used for deep html and bootstrap learning